roemeren/tableau-workbook-extractor/docs/source/roadmap.rst

 - **Centralization of configuration settings**: Centralizing configurations such as colors, output file names, and shapes will streamline management and improve consistency across the tool.
-- **Improve the quality and readability of output graphs**: Enhance the aesthetics of the output network graphs by refining colors, fonts, and node arrangements in the PNG/SVG images for better visual appeal and clarity.
+- **Improve the quality and readability of output graphs (DONE v2.0.0)**: Enhance the aesthetics of the output network graphs by refining colors, fonts and layout orientation in the PNG/SVG images for better visual appeal and clarity.
-- **Prettify the Flask app**: Improve the user interface and overall design of the Flask application to enhance user experience and make it visually appealing.
+- **Prettify the web app (DONE v2.0.0 [Dash app])**: Improve the user interface and overall design of the Flask application to enhance user experience and make it visually appealing.
 - **Refactor the main processing routine**: The ``process_twb`` function in the ``shared\processing.py`` script is quite large.
 It could be divided into smaller,